 The main funding source for this project is the Federal Low Income Housing Tax Credit program which is allocated through a statewide competition.
 Siler Yard was the only new construction project from Santa Fe in the 2018 competitive round.

 So, why focus on artists and creatives?

-In addition to the lack of affordable housing in Santa Fe, there is also a real lack of affordable studio and work space.
+In addition to the lack of affordable housing in Santa Fe, there is also a lack of affordable work space.
 This can be a serious obstacle for many would-be artists and creatives, especially those from low-income backgrounds.

 The Siler Yard aims to address both these needs by providing its residents with additional valuable resources such as workshop and studio space as well as professional development assistance.
 Some of these resources will be shared, both between residents and with the larger community.
 By designing the project to serve a concentration of people with similar needs, we can stretch our resources to deliver more value to residents while creating the additional result of bolstering the local economy.

 What does “shared resources” mean?
 How will the project serve the community beyond just its residents?